Growing Trend: Short Term Health Insurance

 At the end of 2016, the percentage of new entrepreneurs starting their own companies was 7.4% – the highest it had been in four years.
 In fact, the number of self-employed people in the United States grew to 8,751,000 by the end of the same year.
 A rebounding economy, easy-to-obtain credit and hopes for an Obamacare repeal and tax reform under the Trump administration were all cited as reasons in a research study of entrepreneurs by Challenger, Gray and Christmas.

 For those who do not have access to employee benefits and must purchase health insurance on their own while starting a new business, the health insurance marketplace can be an expensive and dark rabbit hole.
-That’s why alternative insurance products like short term health plans can be the best option for individuals who need affordable coverage and confidence their insurance will be there when an unexpected accident or illness strikes.
+That’s why alternative insurance products like short term health plans can be an option for individuals who need budget-friendly coverage and confidence their insurance will be there when an unexpected accident or illness strikes.

 Expanding Early Retirement Sector